Short Courses and Single Talks

-Most of the significant and exciting areas of Mathematics are not taught in universities in Pakistan and possibly in other developing countries.
+Some of the most significant and exciting areas of Mathematics are not taught in universities in some other developing countries.
 To promote these Mathematical areas in Pakistan and other developing countries, we offer introductory courses on such areas of Mathematics to allow students to learn the fundamentals.
 After completing one of these courses, a student can continue to learn more advanced topics in this thread through our short projects.

 The classes are taught in English and are completely free.
 The participants can receive a certificate if they complete 75% of home work.
 Please write to us at themathetf@gmail.com for more details.